SUITS-Techteam/SUITS_Test_TSS/README.md

    Then update the SUITS_TSSHOST to your server host IP address.
 4. Now restart your VK.
 If your server is running and your SUITS_TSSHOST address is correct your VK should automatically start sending GPS data to the server!

+##THINGS TO NOTE
+This is not the final version of the TSS, we are making changes to prepare for test week.
+The final version of the TSS will require you to register via your HMD.
+You will provid information like Team Name, University, etc. This version of the TSS is to get you the data you will be working with come test week.
+Feel free to ask any questions!